 If you get lazy, there are dozens of user-made Anki decks available for learning Portuguese, but for many of them it’s not clear which version of the language they’re targeting.
 Also, making your own sets of cards tends to be more personal and useful for reinforcing your learning.

 I watched some hilariously stagey Portuguese instructional videos in my time, because FluentU didn’t exist when I was learning the language.
-This site/app completely sidesteps that silliness by using videos taken from the real world: music videos, movie trailers, news clips, inspiring talks and more.
+This site and its mobile app companions completely sidesteps that silliness by using videos taken from the real world: music videos, movie trailers, news clips, inspiring talks and more.
 The videos are conveniently searchable by level of difficulty (newbie to native) as well as interests (arts, entertainment, health, lifestyle and so on) so you’re sure to find things that you would want to watch anyway, and at an approachable level of Portuguese.

 You can turn on interactive subtitles when watching videos—which makes the clip completely accessible.
 Hover over (or tap) any word, and the video will instantly pause, showing you the word’s meaning, an image, audio and example sentences.
 Add words to your own vocab lists with a single click/tap, and you can even see how words are used in other videos across the site.